 Along with divorce, the over the border marriage and divorce also need to sort properties out of Australia and child custody and parenting orders.

-SO, it’s not just two persons breaking out of their relationship, but whole lot of other things that deal with other country’s rules and regulations.
+So, it’s not just two persons breaking out of their relationship, but a whole lot of other things that deal with other country’s rules and regulations.

 Consult a divorce lawyer to understand your situation in terms of legal implications, before deciding where to file the divorce.